glenmurphy/dcsbot/README.md

 dcsbot will post a message and keep that message updated (hover over the 'edited' text to see the last time something changed); this works best if DCSBot is in a channel where only it can post messages, which will prevent its message from being pushed off the screen.

-## Bot Provider Usage
+## Create your own dcsbot

-If you want to run your own bot instead of using the publicly provided one, you will need to create a Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications).
+This only matters if you want to run your own dcsbot instead of using the official one

+1. You will need to create a Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications).
 Make note of the bot token.

-Download the latest dcsbot executable from the [releases](https://github.com/glenmurphy/dcsmon/releases) page
+2. Download the latest dcsbot executable from the [releases](https://github.com/glenmurphy/dcsmon/releases) page

-Use your DCS username and password as well as your Discord bot token

-    ./dcsbot -u username -p password -t token
+3. Use your DCS username and password as well as your Discord bot token: `./dcsbot -u username -p password -t token`

-To add your DCS bot to your server, you need to create an invitation link by going to the Discord Developer > OAuth2 > URL Generator page and selecting the 'bot' scope followed by the 'send messages', 'manage messages', and 'read message history' permissions.
+4. To add your DCS bot to your server, create an invitation link by going to the Discord Developer > OAuth2 > URL Generator page and selecting the 'bot' scope followed by the 'send messages' permission.
 Then visit the link generated at the bottom of the page.

-Other options may be added later, see them with
+5. Other options may be added later, see them with `1`./dcsbot --help`

-    ./dcsbot --help

 ## Develop